openstack/openstack-manuals/doc/networking-guide/source/migration-classic-to-l3ha.rst

 Legacy to L3 HA
 ===============

-This section describes the process of migrating from a legacy router to an L3 HA router, which is available starting from the Mitaka release.
+This section describes the process of migrating from a classic router to an L3 HA router, which is available starting from the Mitaka release.

-Similar to the legacy scenario, all network traffic on a project network that requires routing actively traverses only one network node regardless of the quantity of network nodes providing HA for the router.
+Similar to the classic scenario, all network traffic on a project network that requires routing actively traverses only one network node regardless of the quantity of network nodes providing HA for the router.
 Therefore, this high-availability implementation primarily addresses failure situations instead